knottwill/sesame-finetune/blog.md

 **CSM-1B architecture**

-Sesame trained 3 models (CSM-1B, CSM-3B, CSM-8B) then open-sourced only their smallest: CSM-1B.
-This is likely not the model used for their impressive demos, but it is still a very strong TTS model.
+Sesame trained 3 models (CSM-1B, CSM-3B, CSM-8B) but only open-sourced their smallest, the CSM-1B.
+Though this is likely not the model used for their impressive demos, it is still a very strong TTS model.

 CSM-1B consists of a 1B transformer backbone and 100M transformer decoder, both of which are variants of the Llama architecture.
 The input to the backbone is interleaved audio and text tokens.
 I highly suspect that the motivation for this is that Sesame wanted their model to sound really conversational, so they would have trained on a large amount of conversational data and each training example might look something like: